-The terms self-injury, parasuicide, deliberate selfharm, self-abuse, self-mutilation, self-inflicted violence, or cutting is the deliberate harming of one's body, resulting in tissue damage, without the intent of suicide.
+Many terms are used to describe nonsuicidal self-injury (NSSI): self-injury, parasuicide, deliberate self-harm, self-abuse, self-mutilation, self-inflicted violence, and cutting.
+All can be defined as the deliberate harming of one's body, resulting in tissue damage, without the intent of suicide.
 It does not include culturally-sanctioned activities, including tattoos or actions within a religious or cultural ritual.
-The information contained in this section addresses nonsuicidal self-injury (NSSI).
 For additional information on self-inflicted injury with suicidal intent, see the "Youth Suicide" section of the Collection.